 The photo above was Mummers Day Parade 1939 when Daddy was just 18 years old decked out in his feathery plumes and playing his banjo. (my daughter, Jamie, still has his banjo)

-I probably won’t be watching the Parade on New Year’s Day~ it isn’t like when I was a small child and would sit way up high on my dad’s shoulders to watch the bands march by.
-It has become a bit rowdy now-a-days and somehow some of the magic is gone.
+Oh, the days long ago, watching the Parade on New Year’s Day as a small child sitting way up high on my dad’s shoulders to watch the bands march by.

-But, let me hear a few strains of Oh, Dem Golden Slippers and I instinctively feel the urge to begin a strange weaving/dancing/walking maneuver while my pumping arms are held out to the side all the whilst singing the only four words of the song I know.
+Let me hear a few strains of Oh, Them Golden Slippers and I instinctively feel the urge to begin a strange weaving/dancing/walking maneuver while my pumping arms are held out to the side all the whilst singing the only four words of the song I know.

 The Fralinger family was already well known in the area.
 Dr. Fralinger’s uncle, Joseph Fralinger, founded Fralinger’s Salt Water Taffy in Atlantic City, New Jersey in the late 1880’s.
 Dr. Fralinger also sponsored the J.J.
 Fralinger Field Club, which competed as one of the top semi-professional baseball teams in Philadelphia and many of whose ranks later became musicians in the string band.